Chart Color Schemes

 Port Melbourne Industrial's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most common medical conditions in the area are mental health issues and asthma, impacting 7.4 and 7.1% of residents respectively, while 82.0% declare themselves completely clear of medical ailments, higher than Greater Melbourne's 73.3%.
-As of 2021, 4.5% of residents are aged 65 and over (233 people), lower than the 14.3% in Greater Melbourne.
-Health outcomes among seniors require more attention despite the area's strong overall performance.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 7.4 and 7.1% of residents respectively.
+A total of 82.0% of residents declare themselves completely clear of medical ailments, higher than the 73.3% across Greater Melbourne.
+The area has 4.5% of residents aged 65 and over (233 people), which is lower than the 14.3% in Greater Melbourne.
+Health outcomes among seniors require more attention despite the lower percentage of elderly population.

 Frequently Asked Questions - Health